catalyst-cloud/catalystcloud-docs/source/billing.rst

 Billing API
 ***********

-Catalyst Cloud now provides a RESTful API to access our billing service.
+Sky TV now provides a RESTful API to access our billing service.
 With the billing API, it's easy to get historical invoices and the cost for the current month.
 We have released an official Python client to help you consume the API, see https://pypi.python.org/pypi/python-distilclient.